RACV Logo

 Day 10: Horombo Hut

 Your second day on the mountain involves another long hike over a slightly steeper stretch.
-The total distance from Mandara to the Horombo huts is 12 kilometres (approximately 5to 7 hours).
+The total distance from Mandara to the Horombo huts is 12 kilometres (approximately 5 to 6 hours).
 Today you will see the rainforest give way to open and rolling alpine meadows dotted with giant heather trees.
 Once out of the forest canopy, the twin snow-tipped peaks of Kibo and Mawenzi lie directly ahead.
 These are two of the three great cones of Kilimanjaro (the other being Shira).
 During the day’s walk we will traverse several ravines before reaching the hut, which is set in a rocky valley.
-There is time to enjoy a wide variety of vegetation and changing landscapes on the way to Horombo Hut (3780 metres).
+There is time to enjoy a wide variety of vegetation and changing landscapes on the way to Horombo Hut (3720 metres).
 We will spend the next two nights here at the hut.

 Day 11: Horombo Hut